walteryu/trashspotting/README.md

 Clone Github repository, then run locally or with Google Colaboratory.
 Local installation will require TensorFlow and all dependencies; as a result, Colaboratory or Docker image are highly recommended.

+### Initial Results

+Initial results are shared in this [Colaboratory Notebook](https://colab.research.google.com/drive/1E1HDwNLs1HAyCPifc1QDrM1x17lUEXb1); it is based on this [tutorial](https://www.dlology.com/blog/how-to-run-object-detection-and-segmentation-on-video-fast-for-free/) and analyzes publicly available photos and Google Street View imagery.

 ### Citations - Tutorials and Code Repositories (In Progress)

 Module 2: [Custom Model in Colab - Medium Article](https://towardsdatascience.com/how-to-train-your-own-object-detector-with-tensorflows-object-detector-api-bec72ecfe1d9)\